-Internship Program Information for Employers
+Internship Program Information for Sites

 An internship is an intensive, responsible work experience related to the student's previous academic studies and career or general goals.
 It is an opportunity to gain practical experience in their major field of study and to apply knowledge gained in the classroom.
 It gives the student a chance to find out if a particular field is right for them.
 It is also a way to earn credits outside of the classroom.
 Lastly, it is an excellent resume builder and provides an opportunity for students to make useful contacts in their professional field.

 Internships should be unique experiences to the students.
 As such, if a student has worked at a site previously, it needs to be demonstrated that the work to be completed for the internship will be significantly different from the work done in the past.

 A student is eligible for an internship when they have achieved sophomore standing or have completed two semesters at Wilmington College.
 A student must be in good academic standing at the time the internship is approved.